Make sure someone is always home during the move to answer the moving coordinator’s questions.

 1 WEEK BEFORE YOU MOVE:

-Contact your moving coordinator to confirm the arrival time of your driver and movers.
+Contact your moving coordinator to confirm the arrival time of your driver and advocate.
 Provide any last-minute details like directions to your home, apartment, or office.

 Make a checklist of what you’ll be taking with you personally.